 Introduction

 Although 3GPP has defined ways to forward GNSS assist data to UE through control-plane, they has not been widely used.
 Instead, UE usually gets the assistance data from the Internet through user-plane.
-One of the reasons causing this situation is that how the LMF get the assistance data of GNSS is out of 3GPP scope.

 However, using a user-plane-based way means that UE must active a PDU Session, which leads to higher power consummation.
 Moreover, it may not apply to Redcap UEs, as some of them may not support to establish a PDU Session.